SuffolkLITLab/EfileProxyServer/docs/adr/001-java-cxf-for-soap.md

 * `-` We could not get Zeep to work with Tyler's SOAP server, and Tyler was not able to help us overcome those issues, despite the Envelope looking correct
 * `-` Zeep does not support MTOM (Message transmission optimization mechanism), where binaries are not encoded in base64 but instead are placed at the end of the SOAP message directly in binary.
 Tyler requires clients to MTOM.
 This could be the reason that Zeep wouldn't work with the SOAP server, but it's unclear.
 * `-` A docassemble specific extension would limit the potential audience, and HotDocs and A2J author wouldn't be able to use it

+NOTE: In June of 2021 I came across [pysimplesoap](https://github.com/pysimplesoap/pysimplesoap), which could have been an alternative to the Zeep Library, but was discovered too late into development.
+On a brief look, it is lightly maintained, and I'm not sure if it has all of the features necessary.

 ### Java with a SOAP Libray